DanMurigu/readme.md/README.md

 ---

 <!-- About Me -->
-### 🧠 About Me
+###  About Me

-- 🎓 ALX Backend Software Engineering Student
+- 🎓 ALX Backend Software Engineering, Cybersecurity, and IT Student
 - 🛠️ Passionate about building reliable backend systems & scalable tools
 - 🛡️ On a mission to become a **Cybersecurity & DevOps Engineer**
 - 🌍 Focused on developing **security-focused software** & **open-source tools**